Generlate/Handbook/Org_Chart.md

 ## [Finance]() <!-- is this supposed to have a link? -->

+-   Unfilled positions:
+    -   Director of Finances
+    -   Accountant
--   Unfilled positions: Director of Finances, Accountant and Data Analyst
+    -   Data Analyst

 Helpful links: - Finance team and hiring plan <!-- is this supposed to have a link? -->

 ## [Sales]() <!-- is this supposed to have a link? -->

+-   Unfilled positions:
+    -   Director of Sales
+    -   writer
+    -   personality
+    -   videographer
--   Unfilled positions: Director of Sales, writer, personality, videographer and video editor
+    -   video editor

 Helpful links: - Sales team and hiring plan <!-- is this supposed to have a link? -->

 ## [Support]() <!-- is this supposed to have a link? -->

+-   Unfilled positions:
+    -   Director of Support
+    -   Lawyer
+    -   Technical Support
+    -   Customer Service Specialist
--   Unfilled positions: Director of Support, Lawyer, Technical Support, Customer Service Specialist, human resources specialist and Information Technology Specialist
+    -   human resources specialist
+    -   Information Technology Specialist

 Helpful links: - Support team and hiring plan <!-- is this supposed to have a link? -->